AppBroker/manoeuvre/readme.md

-# node-module-boilerplate
+# manoeuvre

-> Boilerplate to kickstart creating a Node.js module
+> Simple Node wrapper for Manoeuvre's v1 API - Affiliate Tracking for Mobile Apps

 This is what I use for [my own modules](https://www.npmjs.com/~sindresorhus).